isaac-rom3ro/routing/README.md

 ## About

 This is a custom routing solution created without relying on existing frameworks.
-Perfect for learning how routing works under the hood or for lightweight projects.

 ## Installation